siapy/siapy-cli/README.md

 - Convert segmented areas into spectral signatures.
 - Display spectral signatures.
 - Build a machine learning model using these spectral signatures.
-- Classify objects in the images based on the trained model.
+- Evaluate the model, generate metrics, and display results.

 ## 🏃‍♀️ Installation